jpweiser/example-cicd-component/README.md

 PR builds will run the `build`, `unit-test`, and `test-e2e` stages.
 These stages will build your component and publish a PR-tagged image to quay.io, run your unit tests, deploy your component to an OCP cluster, and run your e2e tests.

-## Master/Release Versioned Branch Builds
+## Release Versioned Branch Builds

-Builds on master or release verisoned will run the `build` and `publish` stages.
+Builds on release verisoned branches will run the `build` and `publish` stages.
 These stages will build your component and push to quay.io with final tags (`<version>-<git-sha>`) and update the CICD pipeline repo's integration manifest to point to your new image.
+Note: the Pipeline Manifest will be updated in the git branch with a name matching your current git branch.
+If there is no matching `release-<version>` branch in the pipeline repo, the publish stage will error and you should contact CICD!

-## Non-Master/Release Versioned Builds
+## Non-Release Versioned Builds

 If a branch name is not present in the list of publish branches in your travis.yml:
 ```